colepeters/dotfiles/README.md

 - A bunch of syntax and filetype settings for JavaScript, Markdown, HTML, HAML, and more; [view all of them here](https://github.com/colepeters/dotfiles/blob/master/vim/languages.vundle)

 “Project”-related plugins:
-- [NERDtree](https://github.com/scrooloose/nerdtree.git) for file exploring (I’m starting to use `:e` a lot more than NERDtree, but I’m keeping this in for now)
-- [NERDtree tabs](https://github.com/jistr/vim-nerdtree-tabs), makes NERDtree play nice with tabs
 - [CTRL-P](kien/ctrlp.vim) fuzzy file finder

 Search-related plugins: